Worldbuilding/kaztron/dev/cogs/corecog.md

 ---
-title: "Core"
+title: "CoreCog"
-last_updated: 05 August 2018
+last_updated: 02 August 2019
-summary: "Essential internal KazTronTest functionality, plus bot information and control commands."
+summary: "Essential internal TestKaz functionality, plus bot information and control commands."
 ---

-Essential KazTronTest functionality: core setup and configuration tasks, general-purpose error handling for other cogs and commands, etc. It also includes commands for general bot information and control.
+Essential TestKaz functionality: core setup and configuration tasks, general-purpose error handling for other cogs and commands, etc. It also includes commands for general bot information and control.
 The Core cog cannot be disabled.